 NatureHood Regional Partners

-Friends of Shoal Harbour aims to inspire connection to, and protection of nearby nature among local families, with an emphasis on migratory birds and the three Migratory Bird Sanctuaries in the Victoria area: Shoal Harbour, Victoria Harbour, and Esquimalt Lagoon.
-Friends of Shoal Harbour partners with local conservation organizations to continue to advocate for the protection of nature spaces, host public events and carry out citizen science initiatives.
+Friends of Shoal Harbour aims to inspire connection to, and protection of nearby nature among local families, with an emphasis on the three Migratory Bird Sanctuaries in the Greater Victoria area: Shoal Harbour, Victoria Harbour, and Esquimalt Lagoon.
+Friends of Shoal Harbour partners with local conservation organizations to advocate for the protection of nature spaces, host public events and carry out citizen science initiatives.

 Okanagan Similkameen Conservation Alliance (OSCA) provides opportunities to experience, discover, explore and protect the unique and amazing environment in the South Okanagan Valley.
-OSCA facilitates public events such as the annual Meadowlark Nature Festival, and programs for local school groups such as the Ecostudies outdoor education program at Vaseaux Bighorm National Wildlife Area.
+OSCA facilitates public events such as the annual Meadowlark Nature Festival, and organizes programs for local school groups such as the Ecostudies outdoor education program at Vaseux Bighorn National Wildlife Area.

-Nature Alberta’s Nature Kids facilitates nature-based school group and public event programming in the Calgary, Grande Prairie, Red Deer, and Edmonton area.
+Nature Alberta’s Nature Kids facilitates nature-based programming for school groups and public events in the Calgary, Grande Prairie, Red Deer, and Edmonton area.
 By inviting children and families into green spaces, Nature Kids hopes to forester a love for nature and inspire the next generation of environmental stewards.
-The program immerses participants in ecologically unique sites, including the Inglewood Migratory Bird Sanctuary, Beaverhill Lake Important Bird and Biodiversity Area, Gaetz Lake / Red Deer Migratory Bird Sanctuary, Saskatoon Lake Migratory Bird Sanctuary and biospheres throughout Alberta.
-Program offerings have a focus on nature observation, interpretation, and citizen science.
+The program immerses participants in ecologically unique sites, including the Inglewood Migratory Bird Sanctuary, Beaverhill Lake Important Bird and Biodiversity Area, Gaetz Lake / Red Deer Migratory Bird Sanctuary, Saskatoon Lake Migratory Bird Sanctuary and various biospheres throughout Alberta.

 Immigrant Services Calgary provides a wide range of settlement services to immigrants and refugees.
 Through the NatureHood partnership, Immigrant Services Calgary is implementing a nature-based curriculum for newcomer children and youth, through the existing After School Program (8-12) and Core Connections Program (12-20).
 The curriculum will focus on increasing awareness of nature and outdoor activities within an urban setting during the winter while developing skills related to leadership and mentorship.

 Nature Saskatchewan engages and inspires people to appreciate, learn about and conserve Saskatchewan’s natural environment.
-Nature Saskatchewan holds free public events in addition to offering school group programming, and engaging in partnership with community-based organizations such as SaskAbilities, City Kidz, and Regina Open Door Society.
-Nature Saskatchewan works to get residents in the Regina area including Wascana Lake Migratory Bird Sanctuary and Last Mountain National Wildlife Area
+Nature Saskatchewan holds free public events in addition to offering school group programming in partnership with community-based organizations such as SaskAbilities, City Kidz, and Regina Open Door Society.
+Nature Saskatchewan works to get residents in the Regina area into green spaces, including Wascana Lake Migratory Bird Sanctuary and Last Mountain Lake National Wildlife Area

 Saskatoon Food Bank and Learning Centre (SFBLC)’s Garden Patch is an urban farm that grows organic, locally produced food for emergency food baskets and offers free sustainability, environmental education, gardening, and food production learning opportunities.
-Through the NatureHood partnership, SFBLC has created programming to engage young people in urban nature and connect them to the St. Dennis Migratory Bird Sanctuary.
+Through the NatureHood partnership, SFBLC has created programming to engage young people in urban nature and connect them to the St. Denis National Wildlife Area.
 Programming will reach community members accessing food and other programs, in addition to school and community groups.

 Green Ummah is a grassroots organization that seeks to create an environmental movement in the Canadian Muslim community.
 Green Ummah aims to plant the seeds for conservation and provide pathways for Muslims to connect with nature and integrate sustainable living into their daily lives.
-As part of NatureHood, they are launching a Curriculum Project to be delivered to Muslim and non-Muslim youth through schools, Mosques, community centers and online covering a range of topics and nature-based opportunities including a trip to St Clair National Wildlife Area.
+As part of the NatureHood program, a curriculum project will be delivered to Muslim and non-Muslim youth through schools, Mosques, and community centers covering a range of topics and nature-based opportunities.
+The program will also include bringing participants to St. Clair National Wildlife Area.

 Long Point World Biosphere Reserve offers curriculum-linked hands on learning opportunities to school groups and members of the public in the Big Creek and Long Point National Wildlife Areas.
 Programs faciliated by Long Point Biosphere Reserve range in topics with a primary focus on biodiversity and citizen science.

-Prince Edward Point Bird Observatory delivers on-site curriculum-based educational programs to local school groups in the Prince Edward Point National Wildlife Area.
-Public migration related festivals and events are also offered at the Bird Observatory and throughout Prince Edward County.
+Prince Edward Point Bird Observatory delivers on-site curriculum-based educational programs to local school groups in Prince Edward Point National Wildlife Area.
+Programming offered includes migration related festivals, with events held at the Prince Edward Point Bird Observatory and other green spaces throughout Prince Edward County.

 Wye Marsh Wildlife Centre brings nature-based resources and programming to Simcoe County through school group programs and public workshops, specifically supporting under-resourced schools.
 All programming uniquely takes place in the 3,000 acres of wetlands, fen and forest in Midland’s Wye Marsh National Wildlife Area.

 Trails Youth Initiatives offers a unique nature-based program that focuses on building confidence through skill development, high school credits, bursaries, and mentorship, with the goal of breaking the cycle of poverty.
-The program equips under resourced youth in vulnerable situations with outdoor skills, and access to nature at a natural environment facility, and in the Greater Toronto Area at Tommy Thompson Park.
+The program equips under resourced youth in vulnerable situations with outdoor skills and provides access to nature in the Greater Toronto Area, in particular at Tommy Thompson Park.

 The Toronto and Region Conservation Authority (TRCA) is a leader in environmental education and has been delivering innovative learning programs and events since 1954.
-One of TRCA’s education programs is Beyond The Park.
-In partnership with the NatureHood program, the Beyond The Park mobile nature-based program is being offered in under-resourced communities throughout the City of Toronto in an effort to address barriers to green space.
-The program incorporates mentorship of community champions and provides immersive experiences in green spaces, including at Tommy Thompson Park in Toronto.
+Beyond The Park is a TRCA education initiative that addresses barriers to green space by providing mobile nature-based programming to under-resourced communities throughout the City of Toronto.
+The program incorporates the mentorship of community champions and provides immersive experiences in green spaces, including at Tommy Thompson Park in Toronto.